nxpatterns/Frontend-Ecosystem/Cloud-Co/Hetzner/Debian/ReadMe.md

 mail.example.com IN A 88.x.x.x
 ```

-#### Configure Postfix Bindings
+#### Postfix Network Binding Configuration

-You need this configuration to ensure that Postfix binds to the correct IP address.
-The reason for that is to ensure that the reverse DNS lookup for your mail server's IP address resolves to the correct domain name, which is important for email deliverability and to prevent your emails from being marked as spam.
+**Purpose**: Ensures Postfix uses the correct IP address for outbound connections and presents the proper banner.

+**Why necessary**: When multiple IP addresses are available, Postfix must be explicitly configured to use the Floating IP for outbound connections.
+This ensures consistency between your DNS records and actual network behavior, which is crucial for reputation and deliverability.

 ```bash
 postconf -e "smtp_bind_address = 88.198.90.221"